sloppylopez/elephantseed/README.md

         Added floating notifications using toastr

-        Livereload using lite-server which is based in BrowserSync.

         Firebase 3.0 friendly, just login with your account and deploy

         Minimum possible configuration, maximum features,